odhyp/portfolio/content/project/_index.md

 +++
 layout = 'projects'
 title = 'Projects'
-draft = false
 +++

 ## I create stuffs.

-I am currently working on [ASIK](https://github.com/odhyp/asik/), a Python GUI application to generate employee salary slip.
-My current plan is to create more GUI application and package them as a Python package in [PyPI](https://pypi.org/), at least for now.
+I'm currently working on [ASIK](https://github.com/odhyp/asik/), a Python GUI application for my 9-to-5.
+On the front-end, I enjoy working with Hugo, TailwindCSS, and JavaScript.

-On the front-end side, I'm planning to make some simple stuffs like Pokédex, marketing website, etc.
+I'm also in the process of migrating all my projects to make them more presentable here, so please excuse the chaos!